nicolargo/glances/README.rst

 Windows only support Glances in server mode.
 Glances will automatically run in server mode on it.

-Thanks to `Nicolas Bourges`, Glances can be easily installed using a Windows installer:
+Thanks to Nicolas Bourges, Glances can be easily installed using a Windows installer:

 - glances-1.6.1-x86.exe_ (32-bit, md5sum: 13d5be664599f80152f8f1ae47400576)
 - glances-1.6.1-x64.exe_ (64-bit, md5sum: a347ec5097d6d4d5039c7233872757a8)

 Otherwise, you have to follow these steps:

-- Install `Python for Windows`: http://www.python.org/getit/
+- Install Python for Windows: http://www.python.org/getit/
-- Install the `psutil` library: https://code.google.com/p/psutil/downloads/list
+- Install the psutil library: https://code.google.com/p/psutil/downloads/list
-- Download `Glances` from here: http://nicolargo.github.io/glances/
+- Download Glances from here: http://nicolargo.github.io/glances/

 Source
 ------